x1-/detect-female-engineer/README.md

-# Detect Engineer Client
+# Detect Female Engineer

 Call API of the Doc2Vec model based on seldon and kubeflow.
-And, Call API of the LSTM model based on seldon and kubeflow.
+And, Call API of the LSTM models based on seldon and kubeflow.

 # Prereuists